 In order to identify which of the 36 Arabidopsis RALF genes were more closely related to FgRALF in F. graminearum, a neighbour-joining phylogenetic tree was built.
 Fig. 1B shows that FgRALF and other putative RALF proteins from different Fusarium species are most closely related to the clade containing the well-studied AtRALF23, AtRALF33, AtRALF22 and AtRALF1 sequences (Stegmann et al., 2017).

 Of the fungal genera harbouring RALF homologues, the genus Fusarium has the most diverse array of RALF homologues.
 Interestingly, two sequenced F. oxysporum isolates that are not reported to be plant pathogens (a human pathogen and non-pathogenic isolate) carry mutations in the conserved cysteine residues suggesting loss of function (Thynne et al., 2017).
 Similar mutations were checked for in the non-pathogenic Fusarium species, F. venenatum which is closely related to F. graminearum.
 In the fully completed and assembled F. venenatum genome, no FgRALF was found, suggesting this gene is probably absent in this species (King et al., 2018).
-In F. graminearum, FgRALF is in the sub-telomere region of chromosome 3 within small gene cluster C-VII.
+In F. graminearum, FgRALF is in the sub-telomere region of chromosome 3 within the small gene cluster C-VII.
 This cluster was previously predicted to be enriched for small secreted proteins (Brown et al., 2012).
 Blast analysis of this cluster within the F. venenatum genome (King et al., 2018) identified that not only FgRALF, but at least two more genes in the cluster are absent in F. venenatum (Fig. 2).

 We also checked for the presence of RALF proteins in hexaploid wheat by filtering proteins containing RALF domain (PF05498) on the predicted wheat proteome.
-We found 33 wheat protein sequences containing predicted RALF domain.
+We found 33 wheat protein sequences containing a predicted RALF domain.
 In cases where only one of the three wheat homoeologous contained the RALF domain, the other two homoeologues were also included in the analysis, resulting in a total of 36 sequences (Table S2).
 The wheat RALF mature peptides shared between 17.4% and 46.9% identity with AtRALF1.
 Most of the sequences (19) contain the ‘YISY’ motif and four cysteines residues.
 Three sequences contain the “ISY”, which is also suggested to be enough for the alkalinising activity in plant RALFs (Masachis et al., 2016), but carry mutations in the first two cysteine residues.
 The remaining 14 sequences have between one and three mutations in the ‘YISY’ motif.

 Effect of FgRALF gene deletion in F. graminearum virulence